 Students are encouraged to familiarize themselves with handbooks, procedure rules and other instructions on theses in their schools and departments.
 Those instructions can usually be found on the course site in MySchool.
 Please contact the appropriate department office if you are enrolled in a thesis course, but cannot access the above mentioned files.

-- A statement regarding how the thesis should be preserved at RU Library and/or in the repository Skemman
+- A declaration of access regarding how the thesis should be preserved at RU Library and/or in the repository Skemman

 Submitting to Skemman

 Electronic copies should be submitted to Skemman – http://skemman.is/en/